harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   mentioned in [last week's newsletter][news286 bip68ver].

 - [Eclair #2811][], [#2813][eclair #2813], and [#2814][eclair #2814]
-  adds the ability for a [trampoline payment][topic trampoline payments] to use a [blinded path][topic rv routing] for the ultimate receiver.
+  add the ability for a [trampoline payment][topic trampoline payments] to use a [blinded path][topic rv routing] for the ultimate receiver.
   Trampoline routing itself continues to use regular onion-encrypted node IDs, i.e. each trampoline node learns the ID for the next trampoline node.
-However, if a blinded path is used, the final trampoline node will now only learn the node ID for the first forwarding node in the blinded path; it will not learn the ID for the ultimate receiver.
+However, if a blinded path is used, the final trampoline node will now only learn the node ID for the introduction node in the blinded path; it will not learn the ID for the ultimate receiver.

     Previously, strong trampoline privacy depended on using multiple